anuneetanand/IP_Projects/README.md

 # Python Projects

-Interesting python projects done as part of core courses at `IIITD`
+Python based projects done as part of core courses at `IIITD`

 ## Folder Structure